aquilesC/1dparticletracking/docs/index.rst

 Welcome to particle-tracker-one-d's documentation!
 ==================================================

 This software was developed to track particles in Kymographs, eg. intensity graphs.
-It's uses inspiration from
-`Sbalzarini, Ivo F., and Petros Koumoutsakos., Journal of structural biology 151.2 (2005): 182-195`__ to track feature points.
-These feature points are then linked together creating trajectories by minimising a cost function.
+It is based on the article `Sbalzarini, Ivo F., and Petros Koumoutsakos., Journal of structural biology 151.2 (2005): 182-195`__ to track feature points but with the exception, that in this implementation the only noise filtering is the boxcar averaging.
+The feature that are found are linked together by minimising a cost function and results in several trajectories.

 From the trajectories one can easily plot the velocity auto correlation function and calculate the diffusion coefficient from either the mean squared displacement function or by a covariance based estimator.